stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/08-deploy-to-openshift.md

 `oc rollout status -w dc/catalog`{{execute}}

->**NOTE:** If you recall in the WildFly Swarm lab we created a health check manually, for Spring Boot the fabric8 maven plugin will automatically detect that if we have `spring-boot-starter-actuator` on our classpath and then automatically create these health checks for us.
+>**NOTE:** If you recall in the WildFly Swarm lab Fabric8 detected the `health` _fraction_ and generated health check definitions for us, the same is true for Spring Boot if you have the `spring-boot-starter-actuator` dependency in our project.

 **3. Access the application running on OpenShift**